 Casinos – They allow overnight parking for RVs and campers many times they offer water to fill your tanks and a dump station.
 To find these and get the info on them visit Casino Camper.

 Truck Stops – They have large spots, bathrooms, showers, and sometimes electric hookups (for a fee).
 Downside?
 It’s not a good place to put slides out at all.
 Places to look into include Flying J, Pilot Travel Center, and Travel Centers of America (TA).

 Rest Stops – Always check to make sure this is ok but they have large spots for trucks and RVs, and we have even seen ones with water and dump stations.

 If you are in Canada check out Crown Land, it’s their version of our BLM land.

 Also, check out Recreation Trails and Sites BC.

 I also suggest looking into Harvest Hosts.
 They are only for self-contained RVs, and they aren’t 100% free camping but are worth the mention!

 The fee is $40 a year, and you can stay at the locations free.
 Your hosts will be wineries, farms, open-air museums, breweries, and wildlife rescues.
 The oddball places include an oil museum and an alligator ranch!

 Why aren’t they 100% free?
 The goal of Harvest Hosts is to have you purchase from your host.
-It might be a bottle of wine, some fresh fruit or a tour at the museum.
+It might be a bottle of wine, some fresh fruit, or a tour of the museum.
 This helps support their business as a thank you for hosting you.